npalm/graphql-prisma-yoga-demo/README.md

 ```

 ### Yoga app
 With the yoga app we combine the model to one model.
 So you can find for the city where a conference is some touristy information.
-Besides that the conference app is actually based on a [Spring Boot GraphqQL example](https://github.com/npalm/graphql-java-demo).
+Besides that the conference app is actually based on a [Spring Boot GraphQL example](https://github.com/npalm/graphql-java-demo).
 Which has a slight different schema.
 The schema of the conference app is generated via prisma based on a data structure.
 With yoga we can map the schema on one of our choice.
 In this case the same as used in the Spring Boot example.

 ![model](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/npalm/graphql-prisma-yoga-demo/master/doc/model.plantuml&counter=1)